 Drinking a lot of alcohol can cause you to blackout, but there are various factors that come into play.
 Some experts state that blacking out is more likely to happen if you drink a lot of alcohol in a short period of time, such as binge drinking.
 This causes the blood alcohol level to spike quickly, and the overload could cause you to blackout.

 With the higher amounts of alcohol in certain drinks and beer these days, if you don’t pay attention, you could find yourself highly intoxicated or blacking out.

 Other factors involve your weight, gender, whether you have food in the stomach or not, the type of alcohol you’re drinking,

 When someone blacks out, they lose some of their bodily functions.
 It impairs walking, talking, impulse control, and judgment.
 While a drinker may build a high tolerance for alcohol, it’s not so easy for the hippocampus to take on high amounts.
 It simply can’t create new memories when the BAC gets high.

-When experiencing blackout, it can be tough for others to know that the person is operating in such a state.
-They may carry on conversations, engage in risky behaviors sexually, use additional drugs, get into fights, drive, etc. without anyone knowing they’re in a blackout state.
+When experiencing a blackout, it can be tough for others to know that the person is operating in such a state.
+They may carry on conversations, engage in risky behaviours sexually, use additional drugs, get into fights, drive, etc. without anyone knowing they’re in a blackout state.

 It’s not so much the blackouts that negatively affect the brain.
-It’s the chronic alcohol use that can cause harm to the brain’s frontal lobe.
-With the frontal lobe being an important part in cognition and behavior, chronic or binge drinking can certainly cause damage.
+It’s chronic alcohol use that can cause harm to the brain’s frontal lobe.
+With the frontal lobe being an important part of cognition and behaviour, chronic or binge drinking can certainly cause damage.

 The best way to avoid blackouts is to not drink alcohol at all.
 For those that choose to drink, be sure it’s in moderation in order to prevent blackouts.
 Be aware of how many drinks are recommended for your size and gender per hour.
 You’ll want to avoid binge drinking as well.
 Just one binge night can cause you to blackout.